• About

 It’s in Suisun Valley you’ll find one of my favorite wineries in all of California – Tolenas Winery!
 I adore this family-run winery helmed by Lisa Howard and her husband Cliff.
 The hospitality and down-to-earth atmosphere at Tolenas is simply unmatched.
 They make fabulous wine too, including my favorite Sauvignon Blanc and their unique Eclipse White Pinot Noir.

-Some of my other favorites in the area include Vezer, which has two locations that you can taste at for one fee, and the Suisun Valley Co-Op, which features three different boutique wineries all in one spot!
+Some of my other favorites in the area include Vezer, which has two locations that you can taste at for one fee, and Sunset Suisun, which is a cozy, down-to-earth spot!
 Caymus has also opened up a newer location in Suisun, which I can’t wait to visit soon.

 Dining in Suisun Valley